-Speedlight is one of the simplest, but most versatile tools in photography.
-Sure, it might seem daunting at first, but once you grasp the basics (say, how to decrease or increase the power of your flash and how to synchronize it with your camera), you can step your lighting game up.
+The speedlight (a.k.a. speedlite) is one of the simplest, but most versatile pieces of equipment in photography.
+It might seem daunting at first, but once you grasp the basics, it’s the perfect tool to step up your lighting game.

-Get that speedlight off your camera and take a look at a variety of creative ways it can help you to tell an exciting story.
+So get that flash off your camera and take a look at some creative ways it can help you tell an exciting story.

-Sure, speedlights do not provide as much light as a large strobe or a studio light, but you can easily carry them outside to a variety of locations.
+Sure, speedlights do not provide as much light as studio lighting strobes.
+But you can easily carry them to a variety of locations.

 9. Illuminate Your Subject at Night

-This is a great way to create fascinating night or dusk portraits.
-On this image by Vasiliy Us you can see how Marina is standing right in front of a speedlight with a warm gel filter, which looks like one of the powerful streetlights.
-That is to say, very natural.
+Speed lighting is a great way to create a fascinating night or dusk portraits.
+In this image by Vasiliy Us, you can see how Marina is standing right in front of a Speedlight.
+By using a warm gel filter on the flash, he made it look like a regular street light.

 8. Use Hard Light to Create Strong Shadows

-You can take advantage of this harshness and high contrast.
-Not every subject looks good with very dark shadows and very bright highlights, but crystals and flowers in glass jars surely do!
+Not every subject looks good with very dark shadows and very bright highlights.
+But crystals and flowers in glass jars surely do!

 Hard light may be useful when you want to go for an outer space feeling.
 Take a look at photos from Moon.
 No atmosphere means no soft light, so the shadows should be very distinct.